JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    DELETE FROM Launch;
    ```

-7. Finally, declare the `selectAllLaunchesInfo` function for retrieving data:
+7. Declare the `selectAllLaunchesInfo` function for retrieving data:

    ```text
    selectAllLaunchesInfo: